khakhalin/notes/00_words_to_lookup.md

 **ML and Algos**
 * salesmen problem with dynamic programming
 * Splitter into groups from an eurlerian circuit
+* wrong assortativity on different circuits
 * sieve of eratosphenes
+* finish Google production thing
+* splay tree
 * in a sequence, if any k elements sum to target
 * Timsort - reimplement
+* figure out how to do automatic hyperparameter optimization on Keras
 * string sort from the red book
 * Do words-based analysis
 * how to solve sudoku?